chamuco/respin/README.md

-# respins
+# respin
-respins is a fork of "Remastersys" originally written by Tony Brijeski (aka Fragadelic).
-With respins you are able to make backups of your current distro or create a new live CD.
+respin is a fork of "Remastersys" originally written by Tony Brijeski (aka Fragadelic).
+With respin you are able to make backups of your current distro or create a new live CD.

 Packages can be installed using apt-get on Ubuntu and Mint based systems.

 To install cli version using apt-get:

-sudo apt-add-repository ppa:respin-team/respin
+sudo apt-add-repository ppa:sergiomejia666/respin

 sudo apt-get update

-sudo apt-get install respins

-sudo respins

-To install GTK version using apt-get:

-sudo apt-add-repository ppa:respin-team/respin-gtk

-sudo apt-get update

-sudo apt-get install respins-gtk
+sudo apt-get install respin

-sudo respins-gtk
+sudo respin

 Confirmed to work on the following distros: